cleanjsweb/neat-react/README.md

-# Structured React Function Components — Quick Start
+# Structured & Cleaner React Function Components

+## Quick Start
 This package provides a suite of tools for writing cleaner React function components.
 It is particularly useful for larger components with lots of state variables and multiple closure functions that need to access those variables.
 The most likely use cases will use one of the two main exported members.

-## Extracting and Structuring Component Logic
+### Extracting and Structuring Component Logic
 The `useLogic` allows you to write your component's logic outside the function component's body, and helps you keep them all better organized.
 Here's what a function component looks like with the `useLogic` hook.

 **Before**